jpenrose/Resume/JPenrose_LeapBPM.md

 Excellent communication skills and high emotional intelligence help me to collaborate well with others.
 I believe strongly in personal integrity and personal accountability for my words and actions.
 I respect and value differences in all people.
 I am adaptable to change and a creative problem solver.
 I find satisfaction in empowering and facilitating others in their ability to meet project goals.

-I would be thrilled to bring my passion and skill set to learn at the Business Program Management Apprenticeship Program with Microsoft Leap.
+I would be thrilled to bring my passion and skill set to learn successfully at the Business Program Management Apprenticeship Program with Microsoft Leap.

 ## Education